Openreach has already started phasing out the traditional landline, soon businesses will need to move to the cloud.

 The digital switchover is a natural progression to better, more convenient telephony services.
-Technology has advanced and there are now simpler, cheaper and more effective ways to communicate than before.
-BT and Openreach are leaders in the industry and are taking the leap, which will affect the majority of people who use landlines.
+Technology has advanced and there are now simpler, cheaper, and more effective ways to communicate than before.

-The lines are not due to be switched off until 2025, with the sale of them stopping in 2023.
-So you may be wondering, why this is even relevant now?
+You may be wondering, why this is even relevant now?
+I've got plenty time.
 Openreach are going to be raising their prices every year up until the lines become obsolete.
 Although not essential at the moment, acting sooner rather than later is going to have the biggest benefit to your business.

 Reduced Line Rental